Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Theoretical framework

 Traditionally, the fundamental characteristics of ground vehicle traffic flow include density, flow rate, and speed.
-In 1D space, these metrics can be directly measured using Edie’s generalized definitions \citep{edie1963discussion}, based on trajectory data.
-However, when the spatial dimension increases to 2D or 3D, the measurement approach requires modification.
+In 1D space, these metrics can be directly measured from trajectory data using Edie’s generalized definitions \citep{edie1963discussion}.
+However, when the spatial dimension increases to 2D or even 3D, the measurement approach requires modification.
 Prior studies, such as \cite{saberi2014exploring} and \cite{cummings2021emergence}, have proposed extensions of Edie’s definitions to higher-dimensional traffic systems.
 This study adopts their approach.

-Specifically, we consider a predefined two-dimensional measurement region $a \subset \mathcal{A}$ and a total time window $\mathcal{T}$.
-The volume of this time-space region is calculated as $|a| \, \Delta t \, T$, where $|a|$ is the area of region $a$, $\Delta t$ is the sampling interval, and $T$ is the number of time steps.
-For each drone $i$ that enters region $a$ during $\mathcal{T}$, its travel distance and time spent within the region are denoted as $s_{ia}$ and $t_{ia}$, respectively.
-Then, the density and flow of drones in $a$, denoted by $k_a$ and $q_a$ respectively, can be calculated as:
+Specifically, we consider a predefined 2D measurement region $a \subseteq \mathcal{A}$ and a time window $w \subseteq \mathcal{T}$.
+The volume of this time-space region is calculated as $|a| \cdot |w| \Delta t $, where $|a|$ is the area of region $a$ and $|w|$ is the number of time steps of the time window $w$.
+For each drone $i \in \mathcal{I}$ that enters region $a$ during $w$, its travel distance and time spent within the region are denoted as $s_{iaw}$ and $t_{iaw}$, respectively.
+Then, the density and flow of drones in $a$ during time window $w$, denoted by $k_{aw}$ and $q_{aw}$ respectively, can be calculated as:

-However, unlike the traditional car-following behavior observed on 1D highways, drones in this scenario may not only change their speed but also deviate from their planned paths to avoid potential collisions with other drones approaching from various directions.
+However, unlike the traditional car-following behavior observed on 1D highways, drones in this scenario may not only change their speed but also deviate from their planned trajectories to avoid potential collisions with other drones approaching from various directions.
 These potential detours must be considered in the analysis.
-Therefore, the measured distance $s_{ia}$ represents the effective distance, i.e., the distance traveled by drone $i$ projected onto the direction toward its next destination.
+Therefore, the measured distance $s$ is transferred from the travel distance to the effective distance, i.e., the distance traveled by drone $i$ projected onto the direction toward its next destination.
 Figure~\ref{fig:dis} illustrates this definition.
 The dashed line indicates the nominal direction from the current position $\mathbf{p}_{it}$ to the destination $\mathbf{p}^{\text{D}}_{in}$, while the solid line shows the actual trajectory from $\mathbf{p}_{it}$ to $\mathbf{p}_{i(t+1)}$.
-Only the projection of the actual trajectory onto the nominal direction contributes to the effective distance $s_{ia}$.
-Define the unit tangential direction from position $\mathbf{p}_1$ to $\mathbf{p}_2$ as $\mathbf{d}(\mathbf{p}_1,\mathbf{p}_2)$, which can be obtained using the slerp operator introduced in Section~\ref{sec:definition}.
-Accordingly, the effective distance increment at time $t$ is computed as
+Only the projection of the actual trajectory onto the nominal direction contributes to the effective distance $s_{iaw}$.